freedomotic/fd-user-manual/docs/source/getting-started/download.rst

 Old releases
 ------------

-Do not use them, these are listed here just for historical reasons.
+Do not use them.
+These are listed here just for historical reasons.
 No support will be provided for these versions.